 - Because I divide my time between private practice, workshops, and family, I am not always available for crisis management.
 Clients who have frequent crises, or who need a lot of between-session therapist support, will be referred to a therapist who is more available for that level of care.

 - I assume you wish to begin therapy because you desire certain changes in your life.
 I will do my best to help you achieve your goals, but I cannot guarantee any particular results.
 You are likely to gain the most benefit from therapy if you are committed to the process and attend regularly.

 - Participating in therapy may involve some discomfort, including remembering and discussing unpleasant experiences and feelings.
 I encourage you to address any concerns you have about this with me.

 - I am certified in Eye Movement Desensitization Reprocessing (EMDR).
 EMDR has been clinically proven to accelerate the treatment of a wide variety of problems and self-esteem issues related both to disturbing past traumatic events and present life conditions.

-Payment for therapy is due at the end of each session.
-Please come prepared to pay by cash, check, or credit card.
-A 3.5% surcharge will be added to credit card transactions.
+Payment for therapy is due at the end of each session by credit card or Venmo.